slashformotion/radioboat/README.md

 ```
 ## How to Use ?

-> please head to the [wiki](https://github.com/slashformotion/radioboat/wiki) for more information
+> please head to the [wiki](https://github.com/slashformotion/radioboat/wiki) for more informations

 - Copy the sample [stations.csv](https://github.com/slashformotion/radioboat/blob/master/stations.csv) to ~/.config/radioboat/urls.csv.
 - Add the audio stream of your choice and give them a name